Brumov-Bylnice: Geography

-Brumov-Bylnice is located 30 km east of Zlín on the border with Slovakia.
+Brumov-Bylnice is located 30 km east of Zlín, on the border with Slovakia.
 The urban area of Brumov-Bylnice lies about 5 km from the border.

-Brumov-Bylnice is situated in the White Carpathians mountain range and in the eponymous protected landscape area.
-The Brumovka creek flows through the town.
+Brumov-Bylnice is situated in the White Carpathians mountain range and in the Bílé Karpaty Protected Landscape Area.
+The highest point is the mountain Průklesy at 836 m above sea level.
+The Vlára River flows through the southern part of the municipal territory.
+The Brumovka Stream flows through the town proper before it joins the Vlára.
+The place where the Vlára leaves the Czech Republic is known as Vlára Pass.

 History

 In around 1225, a late Romanesque royal castle was built in Brumov, one of the oldest in Moravia.
 The first written mention of Brumov is from 1255.
 The castle and the village were owned by Olřich of Hradec at the turn of the 13th and 14th centuries, and by Boček of Kunštát in the early 15th century.
 After the Hussite Wars, the castle became a royal property again.
 In the 15th century, Brumov ofter changed its owners and was used for marauding raids into the surrounding area and especially into Hungary.

-The village of Bylnice was first mentioned in 1424 as a part of the Brumov dominion and shared history and owners with it.
+The village of Bylnice was first mentioned in 1424 as a part of the Brumov estate and shared history and owners with it.
 In 1503, Brumov was first referred to as a town.
 In the early 16th century, Brumov was acquired by the lords of Lomnice who rebuilt the castle and made it the main seat of their Moravian properties.
 During their rule Brumov prospered.
 They sold Brumov to Zdeněk Kavka of Říčany in 1574.

 In the 17th century, Brumov and Bylnice suffered from invasions of raiders because these were the first settlements that the enemy encountered on the way from Hungary.
 After the invasion of the Turks and Tatars in 1663, Brumov was burned and almost destroyed.
-In 1683 Brumov was looted and devastated by rebels under the lead of Emeric Thököly and again in 1704 under the lead of Francis II Rákóczi.
-Brumov lost its significance.
+In 1683, Brumov was looted and devastated by rebels under the lead of Emeric Thököly and again in 1704 under the lead of Francis II Rákóczi.
+As a result, Brumov lost its significance.

 During the 18th and 19th centuries, both Brumov and Bylnice recovered, but prosperity was hampered by fires and cholera epidemics.
 The railway to Bylnice was built in 1887 and became an important factor in the development of the area.
-A railway line was constructed in Brumov in 1928.
+The railway was constructed in Brumov in 1928.

-On 1 July 1964, the two municipalities Brumov and Bylnice were merged to form Brumov-Bylnice, and the new municipality gained the statute of a town.
+On 1 July 1964, the two municipalities Brumov and Bylnice were merged to form Brumov-Bylnice, and the new municipality gained the status of a town.
 Since 1976, the villages of Svatý Štěpán and Sidonie were joined to the town.
 In 1997, the Czech-Slovak border was changed and part of the hitherto Slovak territory was annexed to Brumov-Bylnice.